May 28, 2026

 During this challenging time of Covid-19 pandemic and resulting Stay at home Orders covering 90% of the United States population, there have been reports of increased rates of domestic violence arrests in New York and elsewhere in the country.
 This is understandable, because people are locked down in their […]

-What Happens After You Are Arrested?
+What Happens After You Are Arrested in New York?